BrcMapsTeam/taxonomies/README.md

 ### npm udpate

 All the dependencies are safely updated to the wanted version.
 As well as updating the packages in the node_modules folder, the package.json and package-lock.json files will be updated (use "npm outdated" to find out list of packages).
+When updating npm or node, ensure travis.yml file has correct version of node